 We also believe that God’s offer of grace includes an infilling of the Holy Spirit, which enables us to carry out Jesus’ command to wholeheartedly love God and love others.

 We believe that the Holy Spirit is the third person of the Trinity and dwells in people when they place their faith in Christ.
 The Holy Spirit convicts the world of sin, helps us grow in Christ, and empowers and emboldens us to live our lives for Christ.

 We believe that the use of Biblical spiritual gifts continues today.
-We believe that particular spiritual gifts are not required for salvation, nor do they prove the presence of the Holy Spirit.
 We believe that it is the privilege and responsibility of every believer to minister according to the gifts and grace of God that is given to him; that these gifts are divine provisions central to spiritual growth and effective ministry; and that these gifts are to be eagerly desired, faithfully developed, and lovingly exercised according to biblical guidelines.